Complex and Adaptive Dynamical Systems: A Primer: Exercises

 \{(0,0),(0,1),(0,2),(1,2),(2,1)\}

-You might check your prediction with the Java-applet at \url{http://www.ibiblio.org/\-lifepatterns}. \item {\sc Game of life on a small-world network} \\ Write a program to simulate the game of life on a 2D lattice.
-Consider this lattice as a network with every site having edges to its eight neigbors.
+The predictions can be checked with Java-applets you may easily find in the Internet. \item \\ Write a program to simulate the game of life on a 2D lattice.
+Consider this lattice as a network with every site having edges to its eight neighbors.
 Rewire the network such that (a) the local connectivities $z_i\equiv 8$ are retained for every site and (b) a small-world network is obtained.
-This can be achieved by cutting two arbitray links with probability $p$ and rewiring the four resulting stubs randomly.
+This can be achieved by cutting two arbitrary links with probability $p$ and rewiring the four resulting stubs randomly.

-Define an appropriate dynamical order parameter and characterize the changes as function of rewiring probability.
-Compare the chapters on {\it ``Graph Theory and Small-World Networks''} and on {\it ``Chaos, Bifurcations and Diffusion''}. \item {\sc Forest fire model} \\ Develop a mean-field theory for the forest-fire model by introducing appropriate probabilities to find cells with trees, fires and ashes.
-Find the critical number of nearest neighbors $Z$ for fires to continue burning. \item {\sc Realistic sandpile model} \\ Propose a cellular automata model which simulates the physics of real-world sandpiles somewhat more realistically than the BTW-model.
-The cell-values $z(x,y)$ should correspond to the local height of the sand.
-Write a program to simulate your model. \item {\sc Random branching model} \\ Derive the distribution of avalanche durations (\ref{automata_Q_scaling}) in analogy to the steps explained in section \ref{automata_random_branching_theory}. \item {\sc Bak and Sneppen model} \\ Write a program to simulate the Bak and Sneppen model of section \ref{section_Bak_Sneppen} and compare with the molecular-field solution Eq.\ (\ref{automata_BS_NK}). \end{list}
+Define an appropriate dynamical order parameter and characterize the changes as a function of the rewiring probability.
+Compare Chap.~\ref{chap_networks1} and Chap.~\ref{chap_chaos1}. \item \\ Develop a mean-field theory for the forest fire model by introducing appropriate probabilities to find cells with trees, fires and ashes.
+Find the critical number of nearest neighbors $Z$ for fires to continue burning. \item \\ Propose a cellular automata model that simulates the physics of real-world sandpiles somewhat more realistically than the BTW model.
+The cell values $z(x,y)$ should correspond to the local height of the sand.
+Write a program to simulate the model. \item \\ Derive the distribution of avalanche durations Eq.~(\ref{automata_Q_scaling}) in analogy to the steps explained in Sect.~\ref{automata_random_branching_theory}, by considering a recursion relation for the integrated duration probability $\tilde Q_n=\sum_{n'=0}^n Q_n(0,p)$, viz for the probability that an avalanche last maximally $n$ time steps. \item \\ Use the fixpoint condition, Eq.~(\ref{automata1_Galton_Watson_q}) and show that the extinction probability is unity if the average reproduction rate is smaller than one.